milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 But neglected:
 - Helping users book tickets quickly

 The result?
 A system that makes it **harder for honest users** to book tickets than it is for determined fraudsters to bypass.
-While the app does check for mock locations and likely sends device attestation data (SafetyNet/Play Integrity), sufficiently motivated bad actors with rooted devices and sophisticated spoofing tools can still circumvent many of these protections—making the strict blocking of legitimate users even more frustrating.
+While the app does check for mock locations and likely sends device attestation data (SafetyNet/Play Integrity), sufficiently motivated bad actors with rooted devices and sophisticated spoofing tools can still circumvent many of these protections, making the strict blocking of legitimate users even more frustrating.

 ### Lessons